lonycell/grafana.v7/docs/sources/tutorials/stack_guide_graphite.md

 also open `http://your_server_ip:8888/metrics/find?query?*` in your browser.
 You should see a json snippet.

-### Install Grafana
+### Install ThingSPIN

     cd /tmp/
     wget https://grafanarel.s3.amazonaws.com/builds/grafana_2.1.1_amd64.deb
     sudo dpkg -i grafana_2.1.1_amd64.deb
     sudo service grafana-server start

-Grafana should now be running with default config on port 3000.
+ThingSPIN should now be running with default config on port 3000.

-## Grafana - first steps
+## ThingSPIN - first steps

 ### Add data source